Crowell History, Family Crest & Coats of Arms

 The surname Crowell was first found in Oxfordshire at Crowell, a parish, in the union of Thame, hundred of Lewknor.
 However, Walmer in Kent was also home to some of the family since early times.
 "Near the church is a deep fosse, with other vestiges of ancient intrenchments; and in the churchyard several stone coffins were discovered about 50 years since, supposed to have belonged to the Crowl family, of whom Sir Nicholas, in the reign of Edward I., erected a mansion in the village, of which there are still some remains."
 The Hundredorum Rolls of 1273 list Robert de Croule in Worcestershire and Richard de Crowell, or Richard de Crol in Lincolnshire.
 Later the Yorkshire Poll Tax Rolls of 1379 listed Johannes de Crull and Thomas de Crull.
 Crowle is a small town and civil parish on the Isle of Axholme in Lincolnshire and a parish in Worcestershire.
 The Crowle spelling of the name is today most numerous in Cornwall.

-Important Dates for the Crowell family
+Early History of the Crowell family

 This web page shows only a small excerpt of our Crowell research.
 Another 72 words (5 lines of text) covering the years 1273, 1657, 1661, 1679, 1754, 1757, 1724 and 1747 are included under the topic Early Crowell History in all our PDF Extended History products and printed products wherever possible.